KJWilliamson/kjwilliamson/README.md

 <br>
 <hr>
 - 👯 I’m looking to collaborate on front-end and full stack web development projects.
+- 👯 Interested in contributing to open source.
 <br>
 - 🌱 I'm currently reviewing javascript & diving into Algorithms and Data Structures
 <!-- - and building with into React, Node, MongoDB and Express -->